Force over Distance: Chapter 50

 Young tipped his head back, shut his eyes, and tried not to lose his mind.

 One problem at a time.
-And the first problem was one hell of a mess.
+And his first problem was one hell of a mess.

-He wanted to know so badly that he could feel it everywhere; from his mind to his nail beds.
+He wanted to know so badly.
+He felt it everywhere, from his mind to his nail beds.

-Whatever’d happened, something was different now.
-Rush had never behaved like this—he’d always been able to understand English; he’d always been able to snap back to speaking it immediately; he’d always fought Young every inch of the way, about everything, through their entire relationship—it was a part of who he was.
+Whatever’d happened, something was different.
+Rush never behaved like this—he’d always been able to understand English; he’d always been able to snap back to speaking it; he’d always fought Young every inch of the way, about everything, through their entire relationship.

 But now?
 Speaking Ancient?
 Running interference?
 Politely acquiescing to TJ’s requests?
 A willingness to be carried through the halls?
 The flashbacks he’d forced through his mind like code?
 The terror that Young’s attempts to reach him had triggered?
 The AI’s vanishing act?